What is a 2-year employment visa in Dubai?

 • Offer letter

-• Educational documents (attested in UAE, depending on profession)
+• Educational documents (attested in the UAE, depending on profession)

 Step-by-step procedure: